audunmb/gutenberg-block-styles/README.md

 `.is-style-blue-paragraph`
 `.is-style-awesome-cover`

-Open up the `style.css` file, and add any CSS styles for your block.
+Open up the `custom-block-style.css` file, and add any CSS styles for your block.
 Anything you declare should be added to both the front and back end automatically.

 **3. Test your changes.**